nomidi/silverstripe-seo-hero-tool-analysis/README.md

 ### PageSpeedAPI
 The PageSpeed API Key which is needed to access the PageSpeed API.
 To start with PageSpeed Insights API just follow the linnk [PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v4/getting-started).
+Without a PageSpeed API Key the PageSpeed can not be obtained.

 ### contentID
 The ID of the Main Content on this site.
-If this is set, this will use the content within this ID for the Word Count.
+If there is a valid value for `contentID` all text within this ID will be used for Word Count.

-## todo
+# todo

-### Options in config.yml:
-SeoHeroToolAnalysis:
-  locally: true

-Tells the website that it runs locally.
-Therefore no W3C Validator Check will be performed and no link for testing the structured data (if available) will be displayed.

-### Update Readme
-Update the Readme for a better description of this Tool

 ### Add test cases
 Add tests for this tool similar to the tests in SEO Hero Tool.